Andy Martin | almart.in

 Rung 3 · the first abstractionForget the year.
 Just count.

 Rung 4 · time entersBut the league drifts.
-So fit one curve per decade.
+So fit one curve per year.

 Rung 5 · two dimensions of smoothingSmooth jointly over year and pick.

-Now we fit a single 2-D smooth surface across both axes at once — the tensor product of a year-spline and a pick-spline, regularized so the surface prefers gentle drift to abrupt jumps.
-The blue heatmap is that surface.
-The orange dots are the same picks from Rung 2, drawn on top so you can see how the smooth fits the data.
-The vertical red line is your selected year.
+Now we fit a single 2-D smooth surface across both axes at once: the tensor product of a year-spline and a pick-spline, regularized so the surface prefers gentle drift to abrupt jumps.
+The blue heatmap is that surface in 2027 — next year's projection.
+Orange dots are the same picks from Rung 2, drawn on top so you can see how the smooth fits the data.

 Rung 6 · lift itThe probability surface, in 3-D.

 Same surface as Rung 5, except now height is probability.
 Year runs along one ground edge, pick along the other, P points up.
 The orange spheres are real picks, anchored to the surface at their cell's height.
-Drag to rotate, scroll to zoom, hit Play to sweep the year cursor through time.
+Frozen at 2027 so you can read the static landscape: peaks where this position concentrates, plains where it doesn't.
+Drag to rotate, scroll to zoom.

 Coda · what's the model for, anyway?The most-likely "first ever" picks of 2027.